babligan/babligan.github.io/_posts/2021-06-28-passing-the-phish-II.md

 subtitle: Integrating Gophish & Evilginx for Session Hijacking and Bypassing 2FA Authentication
 author: Babligan
 date: 2021-06-28 00:34:00 +0800
-categories: [Infra]
+categories: [Infrastructure]
-tags: [smtp, phishing, postfix]
+tags: [gophish, evilginx, phishing]
 ---

-#### 3. Installing and Running evilginx2

-Now that we've setup Gophish, next we'll setup evilginx which will capturee the credentials from our targets.

-We will install evilginx on the second server.
+At this point, we've should have setup Gophish correctly according to the previous [post](https://babligan.github.io/posts/passing-the-phish/).
+Next, we'll install evilginx on our second server.
 The official usage and installation of evilginx are available on the tool's official [Github project page](https://github.com/kgretzky/evilginx2).
 Before installing evilginx, we have to install Go of at least version 1.14.0.

 To do so, follow these steps: